 Two more options

 I'm a big fan of the energy industry right now, because I think it holds some serious bargains.
 Share prices almost always follow the short-term price of the commodity, while value, for the best names, remains largely unchanged.
 Today I'll highlight Chesapeake Energy and Canadian Natural Resources.

-Natural gas company Chesapeake seems to have a love/hate relationship with the market.
+Natural gas giant Chesapeake seems to have a love/hate relationship with the market.
 Wall Street appears to love Chesapeake when it's growing production and reserves while increasing debt and shares outstanding.
 But now that the company is reducing debt by selling developed assets, and slowing its growth rate to a more manageable level, the hate has set in.
 Based on recent transactions, the company's reserves and acreage are worth three times the current stock price.

 Canadian Natural Resources is one of Canada's largest natural gas producers, but its Horizon oil sands project earns the company a spot on my list.
-Oil sands have a reserve life of more than 40 years, and phase one (of several planned) of the Horizon project is set to begin production in 2009, before reaching capacity in 2010.
+Oil sands have a reserve life of more than 40 years, and phase one (of several planned) of the Horizon project is set to begin production this year, before reaching capacity in 2010.
 The company has shown a very disciplined approach to managing its cash and capital projects.
 By my estimate, you're buying a dollar for less than $0.50 with these shares.

 Despite all these tempting examples, today I still see values even better than the ones I just mentioned.